 Residential Treatment Programs

-Our Residential Treatment facilities are safe, home-like environments that offer a unique healing atmosphere for evaluation, treatment, and support that enable men with co-occurring mental illness and substance use disorder to begin or to re-establish the healing process.
+Our Residential Treatment Program, the Commons, is a safe, home-like environment that offers a unique healing atmosphere for evaluation, treatment, and support which helps men with mental illness with or without substance use disorder to begin or to re-establish the healing process.

 When men enter our dual diagnosis residential treatment, the first objective is to establish a sense of safety.
 We provide an environment that is homelike, comfortable and wellness-oriented.
 Our facilities are intentionally designed to promote a sense of belonging and community.
 People feel safer when they know they are being supported and joined by others.